prof0x/prof0x-server/README.md

 ```
 Now, when a user logs in we can hash the password that they provided and compare it to the hashed password that was stored without the need to store anything in plain-text.

 5. That's it!
+Let's just verify that your changes work.
+Navigate to your web application in the browser and create a new user.
+Logout and login again with that user (this should succeed.)
+Try to login with `JHegler` and `Poptart`.
+This should always fail because `Poptart` is still stored in plain-text but your logic compares it to the hashed version.

+6. That's it!
 Now we just need to save our changes to git and apply them to the `main` branch of the project.
 In your terminal type the following command:
 ```
 git commit -a -m "updated createUser and login helpers to store and compare encrypted passwords."
 ```